-2014, when then-Secretary of the Navy Ray Mabus announced that SSN-795 would be named for Admiral Hyman G. Rickover, who served for many years as director of the Navy's nuclear propulsion program.
-23 As of December 30, 2019, the Navy had announced names for all 30 Virginia-class boats procured through FY2019, but had not yet announced names for the two Virginia-class boats procured in FY2020.
+Virginia (SSN-774) class attack submarines22 are being named for states.
+An exception occurred on January 8, 2009, when then-Secretary of the Navy Donald Winter announced that SSN-785 would be named for former Senator John Warner.23 Another exception occurred on January 9, 2014, when then-Secretary of the Navy Ray Mabus announced that SSN-795 would be named for Admiral Hyman G. Rickover, who served for many years as director of the Navy's nuclear propulsion program.24 As of July 2, 2020, the Navy had announced names for all 30 Virginia-class boats procured through FY2019 (i.e., up through SSN-803), but had not yet announced names for the two Virginia-class boats procured in FY2020 (SSN-804 and SSN-805).

-The 28 Virginia-class boats that to date have been named for states, together with 17 Ohio (SSBN-726) class ballistic missile submarines (SSBNs) and cruise missile submarines (SSGNs) named for states,24 one Seawolf (SSN-21) class attack submarine named for a state (Connecticut [SSN-22]), and one San Antonio (LPD-17) class amphibious ship named in part for a state (New York [LPD-21]),25 make for a total of 47 in-service or under-construction ships named for states.
+The 28 Virginia-class boats that to date have been named for states, together with 17 Ohio (SSBN-726) class ballistic missile submarines (SSBNs) and cruise missile submarines (SSGNs) named for states, 25 one Seawolf (SSN-21) class attack submarine named for a state (Connecticut [SSN-22]), and one San Antonio (LPD-17) class amphibious ship named in part for a state (New York [LPD-21]), 26 make for a total of 47 in-service or under-construction ships named for states.